JugalGajjar/MalCodeAI-AI-Powered-Malicious-Code-Detection/README.md

 ## Results:

 **Quantitative**: Cross-Entropy Loss <br>
-**Qualitative**: Developer feedback on the usefulness, readability, and interpretability of the analysis
+**Qualitative**: Developer feedback on the usefulness, readability, and interpretability of the analysis.

 ### Usefulness Score
 All Feedback Scores: 8, 7, 9, 6, 9, 8, 9, 9, 10, 10, 5, 9, 6, 9, 7